peterrosell/openvpn-yubikey-ldap/README.md

 * Tweaks for Windows clients
 * Compression enabled and set to adaptive
 * Floating client ip's enabled
+* Optionally set mssfix in the client profile

 ## Differences from jpetazzo/dockvpn